baidakovil/iNat-statistics/README.md

 # iNat-treasures

-*inat_treasures.ipynb*
+*inat_treasures.py*

-Utility that automatically load info about geographical distribution of the species and prepares result in handy table.
+This utility that automatically load info about geographical distribution of the species and prepares result in handy table.
 All results of request to API are saved to text file for automatic reusing.

-It work in two modes: **rarest species** and **the most popular species**.
-This are almost same tables, but sorted in opposite order (the difference is: _most popular_ consist only species AND subspecies, but no any other taxon levels: genus, kingdom and etc; _rarest_ table consist all taxon levels).
+It work in two modes: **rarest species** and **most popular species**.
+These are almost same tables, but sorted in opposite order (the difference is: **most popular** consist only species AND subspecies, but no any other taxon levels: genus, kingdom and etc; **rarest** table consist all taxon levels).

-Example of most popular table from my [post](#afritets-inat-journal):
+Example of the **most popular** table from my [post](#afritets-inat-journal):

 <img src="docs/afritets-sample.png" width=100%></img>